 They are among Earth's deadliest creatures.

 All jellyfish have nematocysts, or stinging structures, but the power of their stings can vary widely depending on the species.
-The most venomous jellies in the world are probably the box jellyfish, capable of killing an adult human with a single sting in just a few minutes.
+The most venomous jellyfish in the world is probably the box jellyfish, capable of killing an adult human with a single sting in just a few minutes.
 Each box jellyfish reportedly carries enough venom to kill more than 60 humans.
-To make matters worse, their stings are excruciatingly painful — it's said the pain alone could kill you before the venom does.
-On the bright side, researchers are developing a potential antidote for box jellyfish stings.
+To make matters worse, their stings are excruciatingly painful — it's said the pain could kill you before the venom does.
+On the bright side, That knowledge has helped Australian researchers to develop a potential antidote for box jellyfish stings.

 They range widely in size.

 Some are edible.

 You won't find them on many restaurant menus, but jellyfish are edible and are eaten as a delicacy in some places, such as in Japan and Korea.
 In fact, in Japan jellyfish have been transformed into candy.
-A sweet and salty caramel made out of sugar, starch syrup and jellyfish powder has been produced by students in an effort to make use of the jellyfish smacks that often plague the waters there.
+A sweet and salty caramel made out of sugar, starch syrup and jellyfish powder has been produced by students in an effort to make use of the jellyfish that often plague the waters there.

 They have been to space.

 Though they look rather alien, jellyfish are indeed from planet Earth.
 Nevertheless, they have been to space.
 NASA first started sending jellyfish to space aboard the Columbia space shuttle back in the early '90s to test how they might get along in a zero-gravity environment.
 Why?
-Interestingly, both humans and jellyfish rely on specialized gravity-sensitive calcium crystals in order to orient themselves (these are located inside the inner ear in the case of humans, and along the bottom edge of the mushroom-like bodies of jellies).
+Interestingly, both humans and jellyfish rely on specialized gravity-sensitive calcium crystals to orient themselves.
+(These crystals are located inside the inner ear in the case of humans, and along the bottom edge of the mushroom-like bodies of jellies.)
 So studying how jellyfish manage in space can reveal clues about how humans might also fare.